Davidpazn/AI-In-Finance-Book/README.md

 Contributions are welcome!
 If you find an issue or have a suggestion, please create a pull request or open an issue in the repository.

 📝 License
-This repository is licensed under the GPL License.
+This repository is licensed under the MIT License.

 Happy coding and learning! 🚀